The Quran does not merely retell Noah (peace be upon him). It redistributes him.

 As-Saffat is a surah of ranks, alignment, purification of speech, and the removal of egoic interference from remembrance.
 Everything is ordered toward a form of dhikr in which self-claim disappears.

-That is why Noah appears here in an unusually clarified form:
+That is why Noah (peace be upon him) appears here in an unusually clarified form:

-And Noah had called upon Us – and how excellent are We as responders.
-And We saved him and his family from the great affliction.
+And Noah had called upon Us – and what excellent responders We are.
+And We saved him and his household from the great affliction.
 (37:75–76)

 ﴿سَلَامٌ عَلَىٰ نُوحٍ فِي الْعَالَمِينَ﴾

-Noah does not secure his memory by self-inscription.
+Noah (peace be upon him) does not secure his memory by self-inscription.
 He is given memorialization from above.
 The purest remembrance is not what the self manages to preserve about itself, but what God chooses to leave behind.

-In As-Saffat, Noah is the prophet whose trace survives because God preserves it.
+In As-Saffat, Noah (peace be upon him) is the prophet whose trace survives because God preserves it.

 9. In Al-Qamar (54): when warning becomes event